Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 • Master key to decrypt

 Bitwarden and KeePass both provide top-of-the-line security.
 As with most of the best password managers, these two have 256-bit AES encryption, which is used by government and military agencies.
-This alone would be enough to adequately protect your data, but Bitwarden and KeePass also take security up a notch with additional features.
+This security alone would be enough to protect your data adequately, but Bitwarden and KeePass also take security up a notch with additional features.

 Bitwarden uses zero-knowledge architecture that encrypts data at the device level (not on the server) to ensure you are the only one with access to your unencrypted data.
 It also offers 2FA.